Waste molybdenum ore spill in China spreads 110 km downstream

 Levels were even higher closer to the spill site, the readings published by the Heilongjiang environmental department showed.

-A report posted on the website of the Ministry of Ecology and Environment said 2.53 cubic meters of waste had been discharged from the tailings pond.
+A report posted on the website of the Ministry of Ecology and Environment said 2.53 million cubic metres of waste had been discharged from the tailings pond.
 The official Xinhua news agency said the leak was plugged on Tuesday.

 Yichun Luming Mining, a subsidiary of state-run China Railway Resources Group, did not immediately respond to a request for comment on the production status of its mine.